Get in Touch Close Menu

 ii.
 Ensure Compliance

 PAM systems have auditing tools that record activities to enable a clear audit trail.
-Privileged Access Management(PAM) can therefore help organisations comply with HIPAA, ICS CERT, PCI DSS, SOX, FISMA, GLBA, ISO 27002 and FDCC.
+Privileged Access Management(PAM) can, therefore, help organisations comply with HIPAA, ICS CERT, PCI DSS, SOX, FISMA, GLBA, ISO 27002 and FDCC.

 iv.
 Increased Productivity